Privacy Policy

 We also use the YouTube IFrame Player to embed videos on our website.
 The service provider is the American company Google Inc. For the European area, the company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.

-Google processes data from you in the USA, among other places.
-YouTube or Google is an active participant in the EU-US Data Privacy Framework, which regulates the correct and secure transfer of personal data from EU citizens to the USA.
-You can find more information about this at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en.
+Google also processes your data in the USA, among other places.
+YouTube or Google is an active participant in the EU-US Data Privacy Framework, which regulates the correct and secure transfer of personal data of EU citizens to the USA.
+More information can be found at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en.

-In addition, Google uses so-called standard contractual clauses (= Art.
-46. Para.
+In addition, Google uses so-called Standard Contractual Clauses (= Art.
+46. para.
 2 and 3 GDPR).
-Standard contractual clauses (Standard Contractual Clauses – SCC) are template forms provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even when it is transferred to third countries (such as the USA) and stored there.
-Through the EU-US Data Privacy Framework and the standard contractual clauses, Google commits to complying with the European level of data protection when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here, among others: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to and stored in third countries (such as the USA).
+Through the EU-US Data Privacy Framework and the Standard Contractual Clauses, Google commits to maintaining the European level of data protection when processing your relevant data, even if the data is stored, processed, and managed in the USA.
+These clauses are based on an implementing decision by the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=en

-You can find out more about the data processed by using the YouTube IFrame Player in the Privacy Policy at https://policies.google.com/privacy?hl=en.
+You can learn more about the data processed through the use of the YouTube IFrame Player in the Privacy Policy at https://policies.google.com/privacy?hl=en.

 YouTube Video Widget Privacy Policy

-Google processes data from you in the USA, among other places.
-YouTube or Google is an active participant in the EU-US Data Privacy Framework, which regulates the correct and secure transfer of personal data from EU citizens to the USA.
-You can find more information about this at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en.
+Google also processes your data in the USA, among other places.
+YouTube or Google is an active participant in the EU-US Data Privacy Framework, which regulates the correct and secure transfer of personal data of EU citizens to the USA.
+More information can be found at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en.

-Google also uses so-called standard contractual clauses (= Art.
-46. Para.
+In addition, Google uses so-called Standard Contractual Clauses (= Art.
+46. para.
 2 and 3 GDPR).
-Standard contractual clauses (SCC) are template forms provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even when it is transferred to third countries (such as the USA) and stored there.
-Through the EU-US Data Privacy Framework and the standard contractual clauses, Google commits to comply with European data protection standards when processing your relevant data, even if the data is stored, processed, and managed in the USA.
-These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here, among others: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to and stored in third countries (such as the USA).
+Through the EU-US Data Privacy Framework and the Standard Contractual Clauses, Google commits to maintaining the European level of data protection when processing your relevant data, even if the data is stored, processed, and managed in the USA.
+These clauses are based on an implementing decision by the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=en

-The Google Ads Data Processing Terms, which refer to the standard contractual clauses, can be found at https://business.safety.google/intl/de/adsprocessorterms/.
+The Google Ads Data Processing Terms, which refer to the Standard Contractual Clauses, can be found at https://business.safety.google/intl/en/adsprocessorterms/.

 Explanation of Terms Used

-We always strive to make our privacy policy as clear and understandable as possible.
-However, this is not always easy, especially when it comes to technical and legal topics.
+We always strive to write our privacy policy as clearly and understandably as possible.
+However, this is not always easy, especially with technical and legal topics.
 It often makes sense to use legal terms (such as personal data) or certain technical expressions (such as cookies, IP address).
-However, we do not want to use these without explanation.
-Below you will find an alphabetical list of important terms used, which we may not have sufficiently addressed in the previous privacy policy.
-If these terms are taken from the GDPR and are definitions, we will also include the GDPR texts here and add our own explanations if necessary.
+But we do not want to use these without explanation.
+Below you will find an alphabetical list of important terms used that we may not have addressed sufficiently in the previous privacy policy.
+If these terms were taken from the GDPR and are definitions, we will also list the GDPR texts here and, if necessary, add our own explanations.

 Definition according to Article 4 of the GDPR